HewlettPackard/oneview-puppet/RESOURCES.md

 * `get_port_monitor` - Gets the port monitor configuration of a logical interconnect.
 * `get_firmware` -Gets the installed firmware for a logical interconnect.
 * `get_internal_vlans` - Gets the internal VLAN IDs for the provisioned networks on a logical interconnect.
+* `get_qos_aggregated_configuration` - Gets the QoS aggregated configuration for the logical interconnect.
+* `get_ethernet_settings` - Gets the Ethernet interconnect settings for the logical interconnect.
 * `set_configuration` - Asynchronously applies or re-applies the logical interconnect configuration to all managed interconnects.
 * `set_compliance` - Gets the configuration script of the specified logical enclosure.
 * `set_telemetry_configuration` - Updates the telemetry configuration of a logical interconnect.
 Changes to the telemetry configuration are asynchronously applied to all managed interconnects.